-At school, George loved theatre and didn’t like essays.
-He decided to study engineering as it let him combine his passions for making the world a better place and developing real solutions.
-He wanted to build things that would help the human body, so he studied nanotechnology and biochemical engineering at UCL.
-During his studies, he learnt about what happens to cells at a micro and nano level.
-He learnt that malaria infected cells have magnetic properties and this led to his invention: a tool that can clean blood using a filter with magnets.
+At school, I loved theatre and science.
+I was terrible at history.
+I decided to study engineering as it let me combine my passions for making the world a better place and developing real solutions.
+I wanted to build things that would help the human body, so I studied Nanotechnology and Biochemical Engineering at UCL.
+During my studies, I learnt about what happens to cells at a micro and nano level.
+I learnt that malaria infected cells have magnetic properties and this led to my invention: a tool that can clean blood using a filter with magnets.

-Now George is the founder and CEO of MediSieve.
-The device he and his team are developing removes “bad” substances from blood without drugs or chemicals and can work with existing hospital equipment.
+Now I am the founder and CEO of MediSieve.
+The device my team and I are developing removes “bad” substances from blood without drugs or chemicals and can work with existing hospital equipment.
 It can filter blood to draw out specific infections in order to treat illnesses like malaria, sepsis, and blood cancers.

-As his own boss, no two days are the same.
-George gets to meet interesting and impressive people – including royalty.
-He could be in the lab or workshop, working with the tech team to improve the treatment.
-He could be in an office at the top of the Shard talking about his invention.
-His background in theatre is useful as he is always changing scenes and talking to new people.
+As my own boss, no two days are the same.
+I get to meet really interesting people – business leaders, famous scientists, and even some celebrities.
+I could be in the lab or workshop, working with the tech team to improve the treatment.
+I could be at the top of the Shard talking to a millionaire investor about our invention.
+Having done theatre at school is useful because I have to do a lot of public speaking.